SuienS/ai-art-detector/README.md

 ```

 After the execution of this line you can visit your localhost to use the application.
 Alternatively, you can use Docker to host the application using the Dockerfile provided.

+To use the TensorFlowJS application, just open the [js_art_home.html](https://github.com/SuienS/ai-art-detector/blob/master/AppTFJS/js_art_home.html) file in a web browser.
+Make sure to have the model folders in the same directory as in the repository.

 # Author
 - [Ravidu Suien Rammuni Silva](mailto:ravidus.acv@gmail.com)